Microsoft Fabric: The Data Platform You Need Now

 One Lake for All

-Before OneLake, companies often created separate data lakes for each department or project — a nightmare for governance and collaboration.
-Now, every Fabric tenant automatically gets one OneLake, and you cannot accidentally create another.
-This enforced singularity means all teams put their data in the same logical lake (with workspaces and folders for organization), fostering collaboration on a sole source of truth.
+Before OneLake, companies often created separate data lakes for each department or project — a governance and collaboration nightmare.
+Every Fabric tenant automatically gets one OneLake, and all teams put their data in the same logical lake (organized by workspaces and folders), fostering a sole source of truth.

 Single Copy of Data — Zero Copy Architecture

-OneLake is designed so that you do not need multiple copies of the same data for different analytics engines.
-In Fabric, a CSV you land in OneLake can be used by a Spark notebook, a SQL data warehouse, and a Power BI report without duplicating it for each tool — all engines operate on the common data in place.
-This zero-copy approach is possible because OneLake stores data in open formats (like Delta Parquet) that are accessible to various engines uniformly.
+OneLake means you do not need multiple copies of the same data for different analytics engines.
+A CSV landed in OneLake can be used by a Spark notebook, a SQL data warehouse, and a Power BI report without duplicating it — all engines operate on the common data in place.
+This is possible because OneLake stores data in open formats (Delta Parquet) accessible to various engines uniformly.

 Built-in Governance and Security

-Having one central data lake also means Fabric can govern by default.
-Any data placed in OneLake automatically inherits tenant-level security, compliance, and data management policies (thanks to integration with Microsoft Purview).
-OneLake’s architecture also supports workspace-level segmentation for distributed ownership: each Fabric workspace is like a folder in OneLake, with its own RBAC, so business domains can manage their data independently while still residing in the single lake.
+Any data placed in OneLake automatically inherits tenant-level security, compliance, and data management policies through integration with Microsoft Purview.
+OneLake’s workspace-level segmentation supports distributed ownership — each Fabric workspace is like a folder in OneLake, with its own RBAC.

 Open Standard Support and Shortcuts